 What expenses do the fees cover?

-Do I need to pay the University tuition and college fees myself?
+Do I need to pay the course fees myself?

 Your college will see on the University’s student database that you have a scholarship, but you may like to take your offer letter along to the registration session to remind them.
-The scholarship contributions to your University tuition fee and college fee will normally be paid on your behalf by Student Fees and Funding, so you do not need to take any action yourself.
-Your scholarship covers University tuition and college fees for the duration noted in the ‘value of scholarship’ section of your funding offer letter.
+The scholarship contributions to your course fees will normally be paid on your behalf by Student Fees and Funding, so you do not need to take any action yourself.
+Your scholarship covers course fees for the duration noted in the ‘value of scholarship’ section of your funding offer letter.

 When will I receive my grant for living costs and how do I collect the money?

 The scholarship contribution to your grant for living costs will normally be paid to you in three equal termly instalments in the week before each term starts (called “0th week”) for each year of your scholarship, subject to the terms of your funding offer letter.

 In your first term, you will normally receive a cheque, which must be paid into a UK bank account.
 In your second and subsequent terms, payments will normally be made directly into your UK bank account.
 For advice about opening a UK bank account, please see our Opening a bank account guide.